 The chances of people overeating are very high.
-This is especially true during the holidays when you are likely to find the dinner table having been spread with all your favourite meals.
+This is especially true during the holidays when you are likely to find the dinner table having been spread with all your favorite meals.
 It is usually all fun and games while eating, and then the problems come after your third plate of food.
 This is when you likely become uncomfortable and find it difficult to breathe, let alone move.
 A good way of dealing with this is through the different yoga poses for aiding digestion after eating.

 Yoga is an awesome way to detoxify your body.
 It also helps to deal with feelings of indigestion, cramping, bloating and constipation that you are likely to experience after overeating.
 There are different yoga poses that will help get your digestive system back to its normal self, which is something you usually want to happen after overindulging.
 Apart from the feelings described, you are also likely to have difficulty going ‘number two’ after heavy eating.
 This is yet another area where yoga can help you.
 Is there anything yoga can’t help you with after overeating?

 Even though yoga will help with all this, it is advisable for you to wait a little bit after eating before doing the various yoga poses for better digestion after eating.
 If you do these poses right after eating, you will likely upset your digestive system even more.

 Here are various poses you can do after eating to help with digestion.